Dutee Chand: 2014-2015 hyperandrogenism controversy

-In June 2014, Chand won two gold medals at Asian Junior Athletics Championships in 200 metres and 4 × 400 m relays.
-In the 200m event she improved her previous timing to 23.74 seconds and hoping to qualify for the Commonwealth Games but Chand was dropped from the 2014 Commonwealth Games contingent at the last minute after the Athletic Federation of India declared her ineligible to compete as a female athlete due to hyperandrogenism.
+In June 2014, Chand won two gold medals at the Asian Junior Athletics Championships in 200 metres and 4 × 400 m relays.
+In the 200m event she improved her previous timing to 23.74 seconds and was hoping to qualify for the Commonwealth Games but Chand was dropped from the 2014 Commonwealth Games contingent at the last minute after the Athletic Federation of India declared her ineligible to compete as a female athlete due to hyperandrogenism.
 Following the Commonwealth Games she was also excluded from the Indian contingent for the 2014 Asian Games.
 There was no suggestion that Chand was involved in cheating or doping, and the decision was widely criticized by intersex advocates.

 Chand appealed to the Court of Arbitration for Sport (CAS).
 The Canadian law firm Davies, Ward, Philips & Vineberg, LLP represented her on a pro bono basis.
 The IAAF policy on hyperandrogenism, or high natural levels of testosterone in women, was suspended following the case of Dutee Chand v.
 Athletics Federation of India (AFI) & The International Association of Athletics Federations (IAAF), in the Court of Arbitration for Sport, decided in July 2015.
 The ruling found that there was a lack of evidence provided that testosterone increased female athletic performance and notified the IAAF that it had two years to provide the evidence.
 This ruling effectively lifted Chand's suspension, clearing her to compete again.

-The process of determining Chand's eligibility to compete with women caused her significant suffering, including invasive medical examinations and humiliating public scrutiny.
+In CAS proceedings, Chand said she was subjected to intrusive questioning and physical examinations, including genital examinations that she found humiliating.
+Pape summarizes this process as one that left Chand feeling vulnerable and without meaningful choice.

 Santhi Soundarajan, an Indian middle-distance runner, extended her support to Chand, saying that Chand should not be "victimized".
 She said that steps should be taken to ensure Chand's return to the track.
 Commenting in 2018 on the case of the intersex runner Caster Semenya, Chand expressed her pain and struggle of four years, when she was controversially not allowed to compete in any international events due to hyperandrogenism.
 "These four years have been extremely tough for me.
-The negativity, fear of my career ending prematurely, insensitive comments about my body, I have faced them all.
+The negativity, fear of my career ending prematurely, and insensitive comments about my body—I have faced them all.
 I am extremely relieved that I can run fearlessly again, knowing that now my battle exists only on the track and not off it."